Basic Authentication

 Basic Auth is suitable for the following scenarios:

-2. Development and Testing Environments: Quickly implement authentication without needing a complex login system.
+2. Development and Testing Environments: Quickly implement authentication without a complex login system

-4. In Conjunction with Other Security Measures: As part of a multi-layered security architecture.
+4. Combined with Other Security Measures: As part of a multi-layered security architecture

-• Not suitable for production environments handling sensitive information.
+• Not suitable for production environments storing sensitive information

-• Consider using more secure authentication methods like JWT, OAuth, etc., for production environments.
+• Consider using more secure authentication methods such as JWT or OAuth for production environments

 main.rs